jameschrisa/WebAnalyzeScraper/README.md

 # Web Scraper and Reconstructor

 This Python application allows users to input a URL, analyze and download the website's elements, structure, source HTML, JavaScript, CSS, and other dependency files.
-It then reconstructs all the assets and files in the Downloads folder on your Mac, providing a visual progress indicator and a completion notification.
+It then reconstructs all the assets and files in the Downloads folder on your Mac, maintaining the original website structure while providing a visual progress indicator and a completion notification.

 ## Features

 - Scrapes and downloads HTML, CSS, JavaScript, and images from a given URL
-- Reconstructs the website structure in a local directory within the Downloads folder
+- Reconstructs the website structure in a local directory within the Downloads folder, maintaining the original site hierarchy
+- Removes hash values from filenames while preserving file references
+- Groups resources by type (css, js, images, html) within each directory
 - Concurrent downloading of resources for improved performance
 - Rate limiting to respect server resources
 - Error handling and logging for reliable operation